The homotopy fixed point theorem and the Quillen-Lichtenbaum conjecture in hermitian K-theory: Preliminaries

 where $(K/\ell)^{\mathrm{Nis}}$ denotes a globally fibrant model for the Nisnevich topology.
-We first show that the second map is (\textit{$\mathrm{vcd}$}$_{2}(X)-2$)-connected.
+We first show that the second map is (\textit{$\mathrm{vcd}$}$_{2}(X)-2$)-coconnected.
 For fields, this is \cite[(11), \S 5]{RO05}.
-The case of henselian rings reduces to the case of fields, by Rigidity for $K$-theory and its \'etale version (see \emph{e.g.} ~the proof of \cite[Lemma 4.14]{Mitchell:hyper} and \cite[Proposition 6.1]{Mitchell}).
-For general $X$ as in the theorem, the result follows from the henselian case in view of the strongly convergent Nisnevich descent spectral sequence applied to the homotopy fibre of the second map in (\ref{eqn:KnisKet}).
+The case of Henselian rings reduces to the case of fields, by rigidity for $K$-theory and its \'{e}tale version (see \emph{e.g.}~the proof of \cite[Lemma 4.14]{Mitchell:hyper} and \cite[Proposition 6.1]{Mitchell}).
+For general $X$ as in the theorem, the result follows from the Henselian case in view of the strongly convergent Nisnevich descent spectral sequence applied to the homotopy fiber of the second map in (\ref{eqn:KnisKet}).